amaricowan/Publications/README.md

 # Works and Publications
-Publications and collaborations relevant to emerging technology policy and governance.
+Publications, projects, and collaborations relevant to emerging technology policy and governance.

 ## Public Comments